 You should never forget that sometimes having less is more, and you need to learn to prioritize.
 Having simplicity of thought doesn’t mean you’re simple, but rather that you are humble and objective.

-It’s true that we’re not used to seeing acts that are full of simplicity and humility in our day to day lives.
-Most people have very high aspirations, big dreams, and distant customs from those pure and basic acts that define humility.
+It’s true that we’re not used to seeing acts that are full of simplicity and humility in our day-to-day lives.
+Most people have very high aspirations, big dreams and a general lack of humility.

 Nevertheless, many of us will gradually come to a point at which, suddenly, our view of life changes.

 It’s at this time when you decide to strip away many of your “layers” to return to your essence, your origin.
 You began to practice simplicity of the heart and discover what truly matter to you.